-- To increase, delete, or decrease items in each budget if necessary - To ensure that expenditures do not exceed the estimated revenues in any fund
+To increase, delete, or decrease items in each budget if necessary

+- 19 O.S. § 1416 - To ensure that expenditures do not exceed the estimated revenues in any fund

-Once a budget is adopted, it must be filed, along with the affidavit and proof of publication, with the County Excise Board and the County Clerk.
-After approval by the County Excise Board, it is certified to the Office of the SA&I on or before the first day of the budget year.
+The adopted budget must be filed, along with the affidavit and proof of publication, with the County Excise Board, the County Clerk, and the Office of the SA&I on or before the first day of the budget year.
 When the adopted budget is filed, the following criteria take effect:

-- The budget is in effect the first day of the new fiscal year. - The budget constitutes an appropriation for each fund subject to the final approval of the County Excise Board.
+• The budget is in effect the first day of the new fiscal year.

-From the day the adopted budget is certified to the Office of the SA&I, a taxpayer has 15 days to file a protest.

-County Excise Board's Role

-In counties under the County Budget Act, the County Excise Board has the following duties and powers:

-- To provide estimates of anticipated revenues on or before the date set by the County Budget Board - To examine the adopted budget - To strike unlawful items from the adopted budget and reduce unlawful amounts to authorized levels - To return the adopted budget to the County Budget Board if mandatory items or amounts are not provided, or if appropriations from ad valorem tax revenues exceed the revenues available. - To approve the adopted budget if it is within the income and revenues available - To compute levies - To certify the approved budget to the County Budget Board, the County Treasurer, and the Office of the SA&I

-The County Budget Board has 15 days from the return of a budget to revise and resubmit it to the County Excise Board.
+19 O.S. § 1413 The budget constitutes an appropriation for each fund subject to the final approval of the County Excise Board.
+19 O.S. § 1411 From the day the adopted budget is certified with the Office of the SA&I, a taxpayer has 15 days to file a protest.
+19 O.S. § 1415 County Excise Board's Role In counties under the County Budget Act, the County Excise Board has the following duties and powers: To provide estimates of anticipated revenues on or before the date set by the County 19 O.S. § 1414 Budget Board To examine the adopted budget To strike unlawful items from the adopted budget and reduce unlawful amounts to authorized levels To return the adopted budget to the County Budget Board if mandatory items or amounts are not provided, or if appropriations from ad valorem tax revenues exceed the revenues available.
+To approve the adopted budget if it is within the income and revenues available To compute levies To certify the approved budget to the County Budget Board, the County Treasurer, and the Office of the SA&I The County Budget Board has fifteen days from the return of a budget to revise and resubmit it to the County Excise Board.
+Copies of the certified budget are filed with the County Clerk and the Office of the SA&I. Amended Budget 19 O.S. § 1419

-Amended Budget